 It is all about taking charge.
 Taking charge of pregnancy, childbirth, and parenting decisions is sometimes quite frightening.
 Therefore, take all the help you can get. 🙂 Speaking of help, this page lists all the the maternity-related posts we have written so far.
 We try to answer questions like, what was the run-down for the “before” part of childbirth?
 What are the common pregnancy symptoms?
 Which prenatal vitamins and folic acid are important before and during pregnancy?
 Or, how frequently did we go for a prenatal checkup during pregnancy?
 What kind of training classes parents should enroll in?
 Do we have enough information regarding natural childbirth and C-section?
 Is the car-seat we are thinking about good enough for an infant?

 The articles also cover baby feeding strategies including how to help a baby burp.
 What are the common reactions of parents toward spitting and vomiting of an infant.
 How is the sleep cycle in the fourth trimester?
-Or, even how frequently should the diapers be changed?
+Or, even simple questions like how frequently should the diapers be changed?

 Maternal nutrition is very important while an embryo/fetus is still developing.
 Parents need to take extra caution considering that some of the products adults consume can be damaging to the baby’s health whilst in the uterus and later on in life.
 I avoided all sorts of caffeine when Dear Son was in the tummy.
 I avoided all sources of caffeine ...Read More

 Really?
 I said “Really” but I get it.
 There are times when depression kicks in easily after childbirth.
-Mind wants to take a little rest as well as the body.
+The mind wants to take a little rest as well as the body.
 I do not drink.
 Therefore, alcohol was not a problem for me when I was breastfeeding Dear Son.
 In this article, I am documenting my two cents collected from ...Read More